 Although being raised in a Christian home I still made many poor choices in life.
 I became sexually active at 16 and became pregnant at 19 years old.
-I panicked when I found out I was pregnant so out of fear of disappointing my family and ‘having’ to get married I made a selfish decision to have an abortion without telling my family or the father of the baby.
+I panicked when I found out I was pregnant so out of fear of disappointing my family and ‘having’ to get married I made a selfish decision to have an abortion without telling the father of the baby or my family.
 I did tell one friend because the clinic receptionist told me I should not drive myself home after the procedure.
 My friend tried to talk me out of it and told me to take some time to think of other options but I refused to listen to her so just three weeks after finding out I was pregnant she reluctantly drove me to my appointment.

 I’ll never forget the quietness of the busy waiting room at the clinic.
 I’ll never forget the hurriedness of shuffling girls through as quickly as possible.
 I’ll never forget the lies the nurse told me as she held my hand while I was laying on the table.
 She kept telling me “just relax, everything will be alright.
 The doctor will be done soon.”

 I felt relief right after the procedure.
 I remember thinking maybe the nurse was right, maybe everything will be alright, maybe I could go on with my life like nothing happened but within a couple days I began to feel so empty, so dirty, and so guilty!
 The realization of what I had done set in.
 I could not stand to think about it, about my baby!
 The guilt and anguish was more than I could bear so I turned to alcohol to numb the pain and try to help me forget.
 I was going through the motions of life but not really living.
 My deep, dark secret had left a scar and isolated me from the ones I love.